phylyc/somatic_workflow/README.md

 - **2.3 Allelic Read Count Collection**: Collect allelic read counts at common germline sites (SNP panel: `common_germline_alleles`).
 - **2.4 Harmonization of Target Intervals and Allelic Counts**: Harmonize target intervals across samples, subset to intersection; merge read count data from multiple sequencing runs per sample.
 - **2.5 Contamination Estimation**: Estimate out-of-patient contamination in each sample.
-- **2.6 First-pass copy ratio segmentation**: get a prior allelic copy ratio segmentation which is used for filtering SNVs (3.2) and for genotyping germline sites (4.1)
+- **2.6 First-pass copy ratio segmentation**: get a prior single-sample allelic copy ratio segmentation which is used for filtering SNVs (3.3) and for genotyping germline sites (4.1).

 ### 3. SNV Calling
 Tasks involved in the detection and analysis of short nucleotide variations:
-- **3.1 Mutect1 Single-sample Calling**: Use Mutect1 for single-sample mutation calling in tumor-normal mode if a matched normal sample is available.
+- **3.1 Mutect1 Single-sample Calling**: Use Mutect1 for single-sample mutation calling in tumor-normal mode if a matched normal sample is available, otherwise in tumor-only mode.
 - **3.2 Mutect2 Multi-sample Calling**: Use Mutect2 for multi-sample mutation calling.
 Force-call alleles that were called via Mutect1.
 - **3.3 Filter Variant Calls**: Annotate and select somatic vs germline vs artifactual variants based on various filters.
   - **3.3a Filter**: Apply statistical filters for sequencing artifacts, germline variants, read orientation bias, and contamination, among others.
   - **3.3b Hard Filter**: Apply hard filters based on base quality, mappability, fragment length, read depth, read orientation quality, position on the read, and population allele frequency.
   - **3.3c Realignment Filter**: Filter based on realignment success (to hg38 or whichever reference is given by `realignment_bwa_mem_index_image`).
 - **3.4 Annotate SNVs**: Annotate short nucleotide variants with functional information.
+- **3.5 Tumor mutational burden (TMB) estimation**: (coming soon)

 ### 4. CNV Calling
 Tasks involved in the detection and analysis of copy number variations:
-- **4.1 SNP Genotyping**: Genotype allelic count data at common (from 2.3) and rare (from 3.2) germline sites using evidence across all samples; harmonize loci across samples.
+- **4.1 SNP Genotyping**: Genotype allelic count data at common (from 2.3) and rare (from 3.3) germline sites using evidence across all samples; harmonize loci across samples.
 - **4.2 Multi-sample Segmentation**: Segment denoised total copy ratios and allelic copy ratio across multiple samples.
-- **4.3 Per-sample Copy Ratio Inference**: Infer copy ratios for each sample.
+- **4.3 Per-sample Copy Ratio Inference**: Infer total and allelic copy ratios for each sample.
 - **4.4 Per-sample Event Calling**: Call amplifications and deletions for each sample.
 - **4.5 Per-sample Segmentation Plotting**: Plot the segmented denoised copy ratios and allelic copy ratios for each sample.
-- **4.6 Per-sample Germline Filtering**: Filter segments called as amp/del in the matched normal sample from the tumor segmentations. (optional, by default turned off)

 ### 5. Clonal Analysis
-- **5.1 ABSOLUTE**: Perform per-sample clonal analysis of the identified variants and estimate tumor purity and ploidy.
+- **5.1 ABSOLUTE**: Perform per-sample clonal analysis of the identified somatic variants and estimate tumor purity and ploidy.
 - **5.2 ABSOLUTE extraction**: Extract results for one chosen solution (needs manual input).
+  - **5.2a**: Rescue dropped somatic variants.
+- **5.3 PhylogicNDT**: (Coming soon)

 Please remember to always review the intermediate results to ensure that the final results are as expected.
 Inappropriate filtering or parameter settings can lead to misleading output.